 Originally I trained in Sivananda yoga, a set sequence of yoga practice.
-This repeated sequence creates a great foundation on which I build my practice and whilst the class (and my personal practice) have moved on from this sequence it is grounded in an understanding of the basic yoga postures and foundational practices.
+This repeated sequence creates a great foundation on which I build my practice and whilst the classes I teach (and my personal practice) have moved on from this sequence, it still underlies the way I structure my classes and gives me a strong understanding of the basic yoga postures and foundational practices in which my practice is firmly rooted.

 I am deeply grateful to all my teachers who have studied and practiced and shared their insight and experience with me.